2005–2006 Thai political crisis: Viroj Nualkhair controversy

 The origins of the crisis can be traced to the controversy surrounding Viroj Nualkhair, CEO of state-owned Krung Thai Bank (KTB).
 Viroj faced pressure to leave his position after KTB reported higher than expected levels of non-performing loans in 2004.
 Viroj was vigorously defended by Sondhi Limthongkul, a media tycoon who had previously been a staunch Thaksin supporter.
 As KTB CEO, Viroj had forgiven Sondhi's personal debts by 1.6 billion baht and arranged for further rounds of debt forgiveness.
 When Viroj was forced out of his position, Sondhi's public criticism of Thaksin started to increase.

 The conflict escalates

 The Sondhi-Thaksin conflict escalated when Sondhi's Channel 11/1 was temporarily ordered to stop broadcasting due to a contract dispute between cable operator UBC and the government regulator.

-In September 2005, Sondhi reportedly made repeated disrespectful on-air references to King Bhumibol Adulyadej.
+In September 2005, Sondhi made several on-air references to King Bhumibol Adulyadej that were characterized as disrespectful by the government and royalists.
 Among these references was a claim that the government's 2004 appointment of Somdet Phra Buddhacharya as acting Supreme Patriarch in place of the critically ill Somdet Phra Yanasangworn contravened the prerogative of the king.
 According to Thai ecclesiastic law, the Supreme Patriarch is nominated by the Sangha Supreme Council and formally appointed by the King.
 Somdet Phra Phuthacharn's appointment was vehemently opposed by Luang Ta Maha Bua, an influential monk with close affiliations to Sondhi.
 After discussions with the King's principal private secretary, Arsa Sarasin, MCOT executive, removed the program.